simrit-nijjar/food-safe-obsidian/content/Notes/Displaying, Serving, & Discarding.md

 - Use ice from potable water
 	- Containers should be surrounded by ice, not just the bottom
 	- Do not place food directly in ice
-	- Melted ice must drain away from food to prevent [[Cross-Contamination|Contamination]]
+	- Melted ice must drain away from food to prevent [[notes/Cross-Contamination|Contamination]]

 ## General Serving Tips